top of page

 And the hope is that in remembering, we don't make the same mistakes again.
 And again.

-We can get lost down rabbit holes of difference - different backgrounds, languages, musical styles, foods, religions, traditions... it's never-ending and you'll always find more once you go looking.
+We can get lost down rabbit holes of difference allowing them to divide us rather than weave us together in a rich, colourful tapestry - different backgrounds, languages, musical styles, foods, religions, traditions... it's never-ending and we will always find more once we go looking.

 Or we can remember our common humanity.

-I miss our Covid-cancelled Hippodrome sessions with the multitude of different backgrounds gathered together around music and solidarity - the reason I started B'Opera in the first place.
-Little ones don't care about difference.
-They bring us all together with a common goal of surviving the day, and, if we're lucky, sharing some truly beautiful moments together.
+I love the way B’Opera sessions bring together a multitude of different backgrounds gathered together around music and solidarity - the reason for starting B'Opera in the first place.
+Small children bring us all together with a common goal of surviving the day, and, if we're lucky, sharing some truly beautiful moments together.

 bottom of page